-Having previously won the US Masters tournament does not automatically make one a golf betting favourite to win it again.
+Having previously won the US Masters tournament does not automatically make one a golf betting odds favorite to win it again.
 However, that won’t deter these past champions expected in the field at Augusta National Golf Club in Augusta, Georgia on April 6th-9th.

 Bubba Watson +3850 (Won: 2012, 2014)